lildude/HB-Audio-Player/README.txt

 REVISION HISTORY
 ----------------

-1.0     - Initial release
+1.1		- Resolved misbehaviour caused by incorrect assumption about location of theme stylesheet 1.0     - Initial release

 That's it folks.
 If you encounter any problems, please feel free to leave a comment on the post that relates to the release.